 The National Trust Act, 1999

 Under different rules of this Act, women get preferential treatment while setting up residential hostels and residential homes for persons with disability.
 So, you will find more residential homes and hostels for physically challenged women than physically challenged males.
-Even when there are 40% males who may need these facilities and care, they are only left to be on the streets.
+Even when there are 40% of males who may need these facilities and care, they are only left to be on the streets.

 The Rehabilitation Council of India Act, 1992

 Thankfully this act that was drafted way back in 1992 when feminism was not that prominent, so I did not notice any bias.
 However, that may also be on the feminist agenda in the days to come.